-As you may recall, last year, I decided to pull up 17-year-old azaleas that had long overstayed its welcome in my yard.
+Last year, I decided to pull up 17-year-old azaleas that had long overstayed its welcome in my yard.
 I like azaleas, but I think that given the space it occupied, it wasn’t exactly earning its keep.
 It was bland, predictable, uninspiring and a remnant of what the previous owner had created.
-The house was mine now and I wanted it to reflect in some small way, my desire to create an English Cottage Garden.
+The house was mine now, and I wanted it to reflect in some small way, my desire to create an English Cottage Garden.

 A lot has happened since then, I’ve managed to find some gems to put in the two plots that I amended and fertilized.
 Naturally, I found several items at my local Home Depot and Lowe’s.
 But if I am honest, its predictable what big box stores will offer.
-I wanted something different and unique, which is why I opted to order the English standard, David Austin roses, from an online source.
+I wanted something different and unique, which is why I opted to order the English standard, David Austin roses, online.

-Of course, I still had my radar out for something else to add to the garden since I was dealing with two large areas.
-As luck would have it, I came across a flyer in a local store announcing an upcoming plant sale hosted by the local Master Gardener’s program.
+Of course, I still had my radar out for something else to add to the garden since I was dealing with two broad areas.
+Luckily, I came across a flyer announcing an upcoming plant sale hosted by the local Master Gardener’s program.

 Most counties have a Cooperative Extension Service or Office.
-Within their purview, they offer a Master Gardener’s program to interested citizens who have an interest in gardening and want to learn more about it.
+Within their purview, they offer a Master Gardener’s program to interested citizens who have an interest in gardening.

 If your application is accepted and you complete their extensive training, you will be expected to volunteer a minimum of 50 hours in service to your local county extension program.